UPS to expand in North Carolina, creating nearly 600 jobs

 The package car center in Graham will generate about 450 jobs, while another approximately 140 positions will be created at the hub, according to Gov. Roy Cooper’s office, which along with UPS announced the $316 million investment projects happening over four years.

 Atlanta-based UPS already employs close to 2,500 workers in the state.
-Cooper’s news release said the upcoming jobs will pay average annual salaries of over $65,000.
+Cooper’s news release said the upcoming jobs will pay average annual salaries of more than $65,000.

 The announcement came minutes after an economic investment panel awarded UPS a state government financial incentives package that could provide the company $10.2 million in payments over 10 years if it meets investment and job creation thresholds.
 Memphis, Tennessee, was also in the mix to land the project, according to a Department of Commerce official speaking at a panel meeting.